openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 S1
 ```

-**Description:** Indicates a low security level where data leakage would have minor impact.
-Example: databases containing system data like wallpapers.
+**Function:** Indicates a low security level for the database, where data leakage would have minor impact.
+For example, databases containing system data such as wallpapers.

 **System Capability:** SystemCapability.DistributedDataManager.RelationalStore.Core